To write your Firebase Cloud Messaging Android client app, use the

 FirebaseMessagingService

 .
 This is required if you want to do any message handling beyond receiving notifications on apps in the background.
-To receive notifications in foregrounded apps, to receive data payload, to send upstream messages, and so on, you must extend this service.
+To receive notifications in foregrounded apps, to receive data payload, to send upstream messages, and so on, you must extend this service. - (Optional) Within the application component, metadata elements to set a default notification icon and color.
+Android uses these values whenever incoming messages do not explicitly set icon or color.

 <service android:name=".java.MyFirebaseMessagingService" android:exported="false"> <intent-filter> <action android:name="com.google.firebase.MESSAGING_EVENT" /> </intent-filter> </service>